Data source parameters

 - Select a connector and, if necessary, authorize your connection.

 - If the connector provides editable parameters, they appear at the bottom of the page.
+Connectors that allow you to define custom parameters will include instructions on the page.

 - In the top right, click CONNECT.